(Curtesy of Youtube)

 But not only did Emma influence the novels written in the years following its publication, it directly influences books written currently.
 For example, Karin Westman shows how J.K.
 Rowling’s Harry Potter series is directly influenced by one of Rowling’s favorite books: Emma.
 Similarities like a third-person narrative form, imitated phrases, and a reader value for “characters who balance generosity of feeling with integrity of self” (144-5).
 With such a high regard as to call Emma “the most skillfully managed mystery I’ve ever read” (145), it is no wonder that Rowling, and others, continue to draw upon Emma for inspiration.

-Gender and class together stand as arguably the most discussed theme in regard to Emma, due to the blatancy in which it is addressed by the namesake of the novel and her acquaintances.
+Part of what makes Austen’s Emma so enduring is all of the themes to be analyzed and debated, like gender.
+What makes gender such a particularly interesting discussion is the complex manner in which it is handled.
+Modern day readers readily notice the apparently submissive and heavy emphasis of marriage in the novel; however, critics can also point out that Austen’s society’s ideal of ladyhood is challenged by the “self-assurance, strength, and compassion through the depiction of Austen’s heroine, Emma,” and Margret Kirkham believes that the novel, through Emma, takes a feminist position almost identical to Wollstonecraft’s male and female equality (Kohn).Gender and class together stand as arguably the most discussed theme in regard to Emma, due to the blatancy in which it is addressed by the namesake of the novel and her acquaintances.
 Just one of the many sub-topics of this umbrella is women and work, especially as it is compared with other Austen novels.
 As can be seen in Jane Fairfax’s near brush with a working position, unless the female be in the working class, women fear work like the plague (Copeland 116).
 Jane’s future profession is only spoken of miserably and pitifully by the main characters like Emma and Knightly, and it is considered good fortune indeed when she escapes a life of toil to marry Frank Churchill and solidifies her place in the gentry class.
 This attitude towards work is contrasted to the Minervan heroines of the time who looked on “it [work] with the fervor of a religious convert” (118), of whom Austen parodies in her “Plan of a Novel” (114).

 Even though class is repeatedly discussed in relation to Emma, there has grown some confusion with the ever-increasing distance between Austen’s day and present-day.
 There is a tendency, in some readers and critics, to blur the class distinctions and even labels of Austen herself and her characters, despite the fact that they are clearly delineated.
 J.A.
 Downie is a critic who has recently striven to clarify that neither Austen nor her characters, including those in Emma, are part of the bourgeoisie (73-4).
 Some readers begin to believe that the characters are bourgeois because they are not all aristocracy and they are not all wealthy, but Kohn points out that readers must remember the gentry class, which was separate from any rising middle class.
 Certainly Emma has characters like poor Miss Bates, but she is not middle class because she does not have money.
 Current society, which so often places an emphasis on the middle class experience, creates a distance between Austen’s society and causes for confusion and debate.